Sparrow-benjamin/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-a function that reverses the content of an array of integers.
+a function that changes all lowercase letters of a string to uppercase.